-Snow storm.
-The player can specify a point in range; a cloud will appear and start snowing on the creatures below it, causing damage.
+Snow storm: The player can specify a point in range; a cloud will appear and start snowing on the creatures below it, causing damage.

-Fire wall.
-The player can lighten up a fire on the floor which will remain there for a fixed amount of time.
+Fire wall: The player can lighten up a fire on the floor which will remain there for a fixed amount of time.
 Players stepping on the fire will be hurt.

-Small robot spawning: The player can spawn a robot on the current island which will be there for a fixed amount of time and attack all enemies stepping on the island.
+Small robot spawning (aka binary fission): The player can spawn a robot on the current island which will be there for a fixed amount of time and attack all enemies stepping on the island.

 Concept Sketches